Thailand's Iconic Countdown Destination ICONSIAM Readies For 2024 Riverside Extravaganza Vying To Be Among The World's Five Greatest Countdowns

+data-text="Thailand's iconic countdown destination ICONSIAM readies for 2024 riverside extravaganza vying to be among the world's five greatest countdowns" data-link=" iconic countdown destination ICONSIAM readies for 2024 riverside extravaganza vying to be among the world's five greatest countdowns" class="whatsapp">Shar Over US$ 8.5 million being spent to attract the finest international and Thai performing artists, as well as launch 50,000 eco-friendly fireworks, and 2,000 drones to capture the attention of the world

-(MENAFN- Media OutReach Newswire) BANGKOK, THAILAND - Media OutReach Newswire - 14 December 2023 – Thailand's iconic countdown destination, ICONSIAM , is preparing for a US$ 8.5 million extravaganza to ring in the new year on the evening of 31st December 2023 at its riverside location in what is billed as its most spectacular new year show ever organised and vying to be one of the top five greatest global countdown events.
+BANGKOK, THAILAND - Media OutReach Newswire - 14 December 2023 Thailand's iconic countdown destination, ICONSIAM , is preparing for a US$ 8.5 million extravaganza to ring in the new year on the evening of 31st December 2023 at its riverside location in what is billed as its most spectacular new year show ever organised and vying to be one of the top five greatest global countdown events.

 The iconic destination is situated on the banks of Thailand's legendary Chao Phraya River and, as part of the Amazing Thailand Countdown 2024 national event, is organising a 2,000-drone show and letting off some 50,000 eco-friendly fireworks that will light up the night sky along 1.4 kilometres of the river, in addition to bringing together on its stages a gathering of great international and local singers and performers.